MGN00150905/GenerativeDesignProjects/Word_mapped_to_Picture/README.md

 ### The pixels of the image control the configuration of the letters.

 [See code in action](https://mgn00150905.github.io/GenerativeDesignProjects/Word_mapped_to_Picture) (Ctrl/Cmnd Click to open in new tab)
+Please wait a few seconds while the pixels load.

 * The size of each letter depends on the grey values of the pixels in the image.